EUROPEAN DEFENCE AGENCY

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-Recruitment will be as a member of the contractual staff of the Agency for a three-years and a half period (unless a shorter period is mutually agreed between the parties).
+Recruitment will be as a member of the contractual staff of the Agency for a four-year period (unless a shorter period is mutually agreed between the parties).
 Renewal is possible within the limits set out in the EDA Staff Regulations.
 The successful candidate will be recruited as group IV .

 Failure to obtain the requisite security clearance certificate before the expiration of the probationary period may be cause for termination of the contract.